indexdata/yaz4j/README.md

 If you are coding a web application that uses yaz4j there's a couple of things to keep in mind.
-First, you are not invoking the JVM directly, but the servlet container (e.g. Tomcat) run/init script is doing that for you and that's the place to configure any environment settings (e.g. the `PATH`).
+First, you are not invoking the JVM directly, but the servlet container (e.g. Apache Tomcat) run/init script is doing that for you and that's the place to configure any environment settings (e.g. the `PATH`).
 Second, yaz4j includes static initializers to load the native part and can't be packaged along with the webapp as that would break on consecutive redeployments.
 It must